INDUSTRY FORESEES ENHANCED RESILIENCE IN SUPPLY CHAINS OVER THE NEXT FIVE YEARS

+63% of freight forwarders are 'very optimistic' about creating resilient supply chains in the next five years.

+34% of freight forwarders said the majority of supply chain is now digitalised.

-(MENAFN- Edelman) Dubai (UAE), 15 November 2023: The Global Freight Summit kicked off in Dubai today, drawing in more than 4,000 participants from across the world to address the industry’s challenges, as new research by DP World, a leading provider of worldwide smart end-to-end supply chain logistics, enabling the flow of trade across the globe, points to a new sense of optimism about creating more resilient supply chains in the coming years.
+Dubai UAE: The Global Freight Summit kicked off in Dubai today, drawing in more than 4,000 participants from across the world to address the industry's challenges, as new research by DP World, a leading provider of worldwide smart end-to-end supply chain logistics, enabling the flow of trade across the globe, points to a new sense of optimism about creating more resilient supply chains in the coming years.

 Despite acknowledging challenges from geopolitical uncertainties, communication gaps, and heightened competition, more than 60% of freight forwarders said they were 'very optimistic' as we approach 2024.
 The survey canvassed the opinions of dozens of freight forwarders, shedding light on their collective outlook on overcoming hurdles.